Hi, I’m Sara

 Why Lower Tox Living Matters

 Even though we are living longer lives, it’s getting harder to conceive naturally.
 It’s estimated that most couples will need reproductive assistance by 2045.
-In addition, developmental disorders in children like autism and ADHD are on the rise and rates of chronic diseases like diabetes, obesity, heart disease, auto-immune disease, thyroid conditions, skin disorders, and certain cancers are skyrocketing.
+In addition, developmental disorders in children are on the rise and rates of chronic diseases like diabetes, obesity, heart disease, auto-immune disease, thyroid conditions, skin disorders, and certain cancers are skyrocketing.

 These trends are not going in the right direction and it’s no longer possible to only focus on genetics or lifestyle choices.
 There’s something happening in our environment that is having major implications for our health.